We can also custom make bags to fit any particular size or application needs and can customize the location of valve fittings and grommets.

 Can PVDF bags be used to collect light sensitive compounds?

-Light sensitive compounds and halogenated volatile organic compounds (VOCs) can be collected in black Solef® or layered PVDF bags.
+Light sensitive compounds and halogenated volatile organic compounds (VOCs) can be collected in black Tedlar® or layered PVDF bags.
 The black and layered bags protect the contents from light that causes sample degradation.
 Note that black bags contain carbon black which may absorb some compounds.
-Layered bags are typically constructed with a layer of black Solef® or polyethylene on the outside and a layer of clear PVDF on the inside of the bag removing the worry of any compounds being absorbed by the carbon black.
+Layered bags are typically constructed with a layer of black Tedlar® or polyethylene on the outside and a layer of clear PVDF on the inside of the bag removing the worry of any compounds being absorbed by the carbon black.
 Another option is white Kynar®, which is a UV blocking film.

 Can PVDF bags be reused?

 It is possible to reuse PVDF bags for some applications.
 You should not reuse the bag after sampling compounds found at ppm concentrations, reactive compounds, or compounds that are known to adhere to the surface of the bag.

 Prior to reuse, the bags must be evacuated and thoroughly cleaned and flushed after each use with purified air or nitrogen.
 It's recommended to perform an analysis of the final flush to ensure that the background levels present in the bag are acceptable for its intended use.

 Can PVDF bags be sent via an air courier?